• Skip to primary navigation

 What is a fermentation crock

-Fermentation crocks are stoneware pots to hold vegetables to ferment.
-They usually come in two shapes, the open crock and the water-sealed crock.
+Fermentation crocks are stoneware pots that hold vegetables for fermentation.
+They usually come in two shapes: the open crock and the water-sealed crock.

 Any container can be an open fermentation crock, I have used an old slow cooker for years, it worked great.